 Skip to content

-There are some cities that we look forward to visiting, only to be disappointed when we finally get there.
-Others on the other hand, perhaps because we don’t know much about them, prove to be better than we expected.
-Kuala Lumpur is definitely one of the latter.
+There are some cities we cannot wait to visit, only to feel disappointed once we finally get there.
+Others, often because we do not know much about them, turn out to be far better than expected.
+Kuala Lumpur definitely belongs to the second group.

-Although I have often heard good things about the capital of Malaysia, I honestly didn’t expect much (especially after having seen many Asian cities).
-But it turned out to be a nice surprise: friendly people, a green city, great food, and a special architecture due to the great ethnic diversity of its population.
+Although I had often heard good things about the capital of Malaysia, I honestly did not expect much, especially after seeing many other Asian cities.
+Instead, it turned out to be a nice surprise: friendly people, plenty of green spaces, excellent food, and tons of great opportunities for great photography.

 How to get to Kuala Lumpur and how to get around

 • The second option is by taxi.
-Taxis at the airport work differently than other places.
-You will first have to purchase a ticket in the appropriate kiosks specifying the destination and you’ll have to pay for it there.
+You will first have to purchase a ticket in the appropriate kiosks specifying the destination, and you’ll have to pay for it there.
 Then you can search for the taxi and show the receipt to the driver.
 You won’t have to pay anything to him.
-I think it’s a great way to avoid scams by taxi drivers at the airport, who often take advantage of tourists and ask them for very high prices (hello Vietnam?!).

-• bus to sentral station kuala lumpurThe third option, and definitely the cheapest, is to take the bus that for a few Ringgit will take you to the Sentral station.
-Once there you can take the taxi or the metro to your hotel.
-To take the bus (available in both Terminal 1 and Terminal 2) you need to search for the ticket office you see in the picture.
+• KL Sentral bus counter at KLIA2, with signs for Aerobus and Transnasional.The third and cheapest option is to take the bus that, for a few ringgit, will take you to the Sentral station.
+Once there, you can take the taxi or the metro to your hotel.
+To take the bus (available in both Terminal 1 and Terminal 2), you need to search for the ticket office you see in the picture.

 Here are some of the main attractions of the capital of Malaysia that you can visit in 3 days.